frankiefy/Makersbnb/README.md

 - email of correct form
 - all fields required

+USER STORY 10   1 hour
+As a user,
+So I can access my account,
+I would like to be able to log in
+CRITERIA:
+- can only login if email exists
+- validate password on back-end only
+- both password and email are required fields
+- email validation on front-end and back-end

 USER STORY 4  1/2 hour
 As a user,
 So i can detail my space,